cristinaaastaiq/simple-svg-editor/README.md

 # svg-editor

-A simple SVG editor made for an Uni project.

 Functionalities:

 Lines, Rectangles, and Elipses with different sizes and colors can be added, selected and moved along the page.